Underwater Focus & Video Lights

 Sola Dive lights are similar to the Photo lights, however do not have a red light.
 The benefit for diving is that they offer both spot and flood lights.
 Flood lights provide a great wide-angle beam (perfect getting up close with a subject), while the spot light is ideal for swimming and seeing farther at night.
 These lights come with a wrist mount, however are adaptable with any other Sola mount.

 Sola Video lights are similar to the Photo and Dive models, but pack many more lumens needed for capturing vivid, colorful video.
-At the 2000 lumen level, Light & Motion offers a flood and a flood/spot light version.
-Mount a couple 4000s on your rig and watch the reef errupt color in front of you!
+At the 2100 lumen level, Light & Motion offers a flood and a flood/spot light version.
+Mount a couple 3000s or 8000's on your rig and watch the reef errupt color in front of you!

 Light & Motion SOLA Video 2000.

-The Pro6 is I-Torch’s newest video light, boasting 2400 lumens and a very wide beam.
+The Pro6+ boasts 2800 lumens and a very wide beam angle.
 The Pro6 has combined popular features from many lights into one compact unit.
 There are 4 power levels for the white beam, two for the red beam and a UV (ultraviolet) light.
 The modes are accessed through a button on the top of the light right where the mount is.
 A power indicator light is also built into the switch and glows green, orange or red.
 The Pro6 takes one rechargeable lithium battery but comes with two so that one will always be charged.
 Burn time is one hour on full power.
+Read the iTorch Video Pro6+ specs and recommended mounts

 i-torch Pro6 Video & Focus Light.